Edited by: Keri Stooksbury

 There are 2 tiers of membership: Basic and Premium.

-With Basic, you’ll pay $4.99 per month for up to 250 queries per month.
-You can search for direct-only flights, check data from over 400 airlines, search for awards and upgrades, access detailed seat maps, create seat alerts, and much more.
+With Basic, you’ll pay $4.99 monthly for up to 250 queries.
+You can check data from over 400 airlines, search for direct-only flights, search for awards and upgrades, access detailed seat maps, create seat alerts, and more.

-The main thing missing from Basic is flight availability alerts.
-With a Premium membership, you’ll have unlimited queries per month, access to flight availability alerts, flight schedule alerts, aircraft change alerts, all published fare pricing, flexible searches of up to 3 days from travel dates, saved queries, and even the mobile edition of ExpertFlyer.
+The main thing missing from Basic membership is flight availability alerts.
+With a Premium membership, you’ll have unlimited queries per month, access to flight availability alerts, flight schedule alerts, aircraft change alerts, all published fare pricing, flexible searches of up to 3 days plus or minus your search date, saved queries, and even the mobile edition of ExpertFlyer.
+Note that paying $99.99 annually saves money over paying $9.99 per month (an annual cost of $119.88).

-With Flight Availability Alerts, you can receive email notifications if/when 2 first class seats open up for an award redemption.
-This eliminates much of the stress associated with award bookings, and automates much of the award availability search.
+With Flight Availability Alerts, you can receive email notifications if/when 2 first class seats open up for an award redemption based on the dates you’ve specified.
+This eliminates much of the stress associated with award bookings, automating much of the award availability search.
+Getting an alert when the seats become available means you don’t need to check again, day after day.

 This perk alone may be worth the upgrade to Premium membership over Basic, but that’s up to you to decide.
-Now let’s talk about the bread and butter of ExpertFlyer: award and upgrade availability search.
+Let’s dig into the bread and butter of ExpertFlyer: award and upgrade availability search.

 Awards & Upgrades